Your role in safe care

 Safety starts with good communication.

 - Ask questions until you feel comfortable.
-We want to help you understand as much as possible about your care.
+It is important that you understand as much as possible about the care you receive.

-- Listen and pay close attention to the information provided to you.
+- Listen and pay close attention to all of the information provided to you.

-- Talk to your care team about any problems you are having.
+- Talk to your health care provider about any problems you are having.
 Please share any important information that can help us provide better care.

-- For your safety, we will check your identification (for example, your name and date of birth).
+- Expect us to check: We use two person identifiers to verify your identity at various times throughout your stay (for example, your name and date of birth).
 We haven’t forgotten who you are; this is just another safety check.

 Infection prevention and control